Doctor Answers: How to Prevent Prostatitis?

 Q: How often should men exercise to help prevent prostatitis?

-Dr. Letsa answers: Men should engage in regular exercise, aiming for at least 150 minutes of moderate aerobic activity or 75 minutes of vigorous activity per week, along with muscle-strengthening exercises on three or more days a week.
-This can improve overall health and help prevent conditions like prostatitis
+Dr. Letsa answers: Men are encouraged to engage in at least 150 minutes of moderate-intensity aerobic activity or 75 minutes of vigorous-intensity activity per week, as recommended by the CDC and WHO.
+Additionally, muscle-strengthening exercises should be included on two or more days per week for overall health.

 Q: What specific foods have the strongest evidence for prostatitis prevention?